Gaser98/App-deployment/README.md

 # Setup
-A simple "Hello from GCP app" to test the jenkins deployment and functionality of the automated pipeline.The repo contains the jenkins file needed for the pipeline configuration,the dockerfile by which the image will be built and pushed to a dockerhub registry and deployment files in a helm template that will provide a url for the app to be accessible through a k8s service.
+A simple "Hello from GCP" app to test the jenkins deployment and functionality of the automated pipeline.The repo contains the jenkins file needed for the pipeline configuration,the dockerfile by which the image will be built and pushed to a dockerhub registry and deployment files in a helm template that will provide a url for the app to be accessible through a k8s service.

 # Commands
 shown in the Dockerfile and Jenkinsfile.